Patch-Based Inference: Deploying on New Scans

 print(f"Device: {device}")

-Normalization (loaded from the config)
+Normalization (loaded from Safetensors metadata)

 # Normalization is already in the loaded config and applied automatically: